-A proof-of-principle experiment at the CERN Proton Synchrotron that combined a free mercury jet target with a 15T solenoid magnet and a 24 GeV primary proton beam was performed.
+A proof-of-principle experiment performed at the CERN(European Organization for Nuclear Research) PS(Proton Synchrotron), which combined a free mercury jet target with a 15 T solenoid magnet and a 24 GeV primary proton beam.
+(Bennett et al., 2004).
+The disruption of jet could be much longer than beam-jet interaction length, which must be investigated experimentally and a key purpose of experiment.
 The experiment validates the liquid type of target for producing an intense secondary source of muons by showing the jet repetition rate to replace the disrupted target by the energy deposition from an intense proton beam.
+Also, due to the energy deposition in jet by an interaction of proton beam, the filaments development on jet surface could damage and eventually break the facility of surrounding wall.
+The filament velocity could be much high, which must be investigated experimentally and another key purpose of experiment.
 For the investigation of feasibility, various behavior of mercury jet in magnetic field interacting with proton beam is reported based on experimental measurement.